kwaldenphd/data-models/README.md

 60. The ERD we built in Q6 outlines the conceptual relationships across our data structures.

+ERDs are a conceptual model of a relational database structure.

+Relational schema model the logical, machine-readable relationship across  tables and fields (linked by primary/foreign keys)

 61. But relationship database programs require matching data fields and unique identifiers to be able to manifest those conceptual relationships.

 62. These unique identifiers and matching fields are called keys.